jenny-dunstan/MyCode/README.md

-Som example code that I have worked on during different projects
+Some example code that I have worked on during different projects